kunori-kiku/s-ui-modified/README.md

 - Default listen address is set to `127.0.0.1` to prevent security concerns
 - Best practice introduced
 - Notice message when unsafe method is used
+- Added installation script with Github proxy to install `s-ui-modified` on servers that cannot access Github.

 ## API Documentation